Finding better ways to provide the materials the world needs

 Join our team

-We’re in the final stages of acquiring about 3,000ha of cleared land near Townsville in north Queensland to establish the pilot farms.
-Working with our partners Midway Limited, we’ll plant approximately 750,000 Pongamia saplings on land historically cleared of native vegetation and used for hay, cattle grazing or sugar cane.
-The Pongamia trees will take 4–5 years to mature and produce seeds, which can be harvested annually.
-The trees and soil remain intact to store carbon.
+We’ve acquired 2,250 hectares of cleared land near Townsville in north Queensland to establish the pilot farms.
+Working with our partner Midway Limited, we’ll plant Pongamia and biodiversity saplings on land historically cleared of native vegetation and used for hay, cattle grazing or sugar cane.
+Planting is currently in progress with a target of 130,000 saplings to be planted this year.
+The Pongamia trees will take approximately 5 years to mature and produce seeds, which can be harvested annually, with targeted renewable diesel production of 10 million litres.
+The trees and soil remain intact to store carbon with annual harvesting of the oil rich seed pods.
 The pilot will study growth conditions, measure seed oil yields, and assess the viability of Pongamia seed oil as a renewable diesel feedstock.

 Renewable diesel is a drop-in replacement to fossil diesel fuel.
 It can be made from fats and oils and has lower life-cycle emissions.